In the LGBT-Christian dialogue, there are generally two major camps of thought:

 Yay, Leviticus is actually useful now!
 Sort of.
 Maybe.
 We don’t actually know if that’s what Paul was intending, but if he was, then we run into the same problems that we ran into back when we were talking about improper worship and sweeping generalizations.

 Either way, àrsenokoítes seems to have a straightforward meaning solely based on its literal translation.
 Man + bed = gay sex, right?
 Well, probably.
-But just as an English counterexample, sweet + bread = thymus gland dish.
+But just as an English counterexample, sweet + bread = a dish made from the thymus gland.
 And if you know anything about Chinese, you’d know that words can get combined to mean the strangest things, like 東 (east) + 西 (west) = 東西 (stuff).
 Maybe things aren’t that simple, or maybe they are.
 I’m not confident àrsenokoítes means exactly what we think it means.

 Some translations have interpreted malakoì‘s proximity to àrsenokoítai to mean that they should be taken as a unit (despite there being no obvious grammatical reason to do so), rendering them as the “passive” and “active” partners in male homosexual sex.
 Aside from being somewhat of a linguistic stretch, this claim is strange given the fact that ancient Greek already had words for those — kínaidos and paiderastés.
 If Paul wanted to be clear about homosexuality, he shouldn’t have used a word he made up himself rather than just using the common terms.
 It’s all very unnerving.